sib-swiss/NGS-longreads-training/docs/course_material/group_work/project1.md

     ```

 * Perform QC with `fastqc` and with `NanoPlot`.
 Is `fastqc` appropriate enough for long reads?
 Do you see a difference between the programs?

-* Align each sample separately with `minimap2` with default parameters.
-Set parameters `-x` and `-G` to the values we have used during the [QC and alignment exercises](../qc_alignment#3-read-alignment).
-You can use 4 threads (set the number of threads with `-t`)

-!!! danger "Start the alignment as soon as possible"
-    The alignment takes about 6 minutes per sample, so in total about one hour to run.
-Try to start the alignment as soon as possible.
-You can speed up your alignment by first making an index, e.g.:

-    ```sh
-    minimap2 \
-    -x splice \
-    -d reference/Homo_sapiens.GRCh38.dna.chromosome.12.fa.mmi \
-    reference/Homo_sapiens.GRCh38.dna.chromosome.12.fa
-    ```

-    Refer to the generated index (`.mmi` file) as reference in the alignment command, e.g.:

-    ```
-    minimap2 \
-    -a \
-    -x splice \
-    -G 500k \
-    -t 4 \
-    reference/Homo_sapiens.GRCh38.dna.chromosome.12.fa.mmi \
-    reads/<my_reads.fastq.gz>
-    ```

 * Have a look at the [FLAIR documentation](https://flair.readthedocs.io/en/latest/index.html).
 * FLAIR and all its dependencies are in the the pre-installed conda environment named `flair`.
 You can activate it with `conda activate flair`.
-* Merge the separate alignments with `samtools merge`, index the merged bam file, and generate a `bed12` file with the command `bam2Bed12`
+* Align the samples with `flair align`.
+This will create a single merged bam file and a bed file.
+The logs written to stdout should look familiar to you, because it is a wrapper for `minimap2`.
-* Run `flair correct` on the `bed12` file.
+* Run `flair correct` on the `bed12` file created by `flair align`.
 Add the `gtf` to the options to improve the alignments.
 * Run `flair collapse` to generate isoforms from corrected reads.
 This steps takes ~1.5 hours to run.
-* Generate a count matrix with `flair quantify` by using the isoforms fasta and `reads_manifest.tsv` (takes ~45 mins to run).
+* Generate a count matrix with `flair quantify` by using the isoforms fasta and `reads_manifest.tsv`.

 !!! danger "Paths in `reads_manifest.tsv`"
-    The paths in `reads_manifest.tsv` are relative, e.g. `reads/striatum-5238-batch2.fastq.gz` points to a file relative to the directory from which you are running `flair quantify`.
+    The paths in `reads_manifest.tsv` are relative and incorrect.
+Therefore, change them to a point to a file relative to the directory from which you are running `flair quantify`.
 So the directory from which you are running the command should contain the directory `reads`.
 If not, modify the paths in the file accordingly (use full paths if you are not sure).

 * Now you can do several things:
     * Do a differential expression analysis.
 In `scripts/` there's a basic R script to do the analysis.
 Go to your specified IP and port to login to RStudio server (the username is `rstudio`).